Michaelangel007/buddhabrot/README.md

 Two reasons:

-a) Mandlebrot is trivial to parallelize while Buddhabrot is not, and
+* Mandlebrot is trivial to parallelize while Buddhabrot is not, and
-b) as a result Buddhabrot is less popular; this makes it more interesting.
+* as a result Buddhabrot is less popular; this makes it more interesting.

-Here is a small program to demonstrate the how simple Mandelbrot is:
+Here is a small program to demonstrate how simple Mandelbrot is:

-Note: It uses a costly square root with std::abs(z), we'll optimize that out in the Buddhabrot.
+Note: It uses a costly square root with std::abs(z), we'll optimize that out in the Buddhabrot code.

 * http://bisqwit.iki.fi/story/howto/openmp/

+File: mandelbrot.cpp

         #include <complex>
         #include <cstdio>
+        #include <omp.h>

         typedef std::complex<double> complex;